prontotheant/spotify_line_dancing/alex/READ_ME.md

 #### index.html ####
-Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask Currently displays database
+Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask

+Currently displays database

 Hope to add search and temporary playlist to this page

 #### playlist.html ####
 Currently no content
-Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask

 Future for this page would be:
 - add a form for playlist name, playlist description